SringayKeno/Pewlett-Hackard-Analysis/README.md

 ## Summary:

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 A total of 72,458 positions will need to be filled to replace the outgoing retiring Pewlett Hackard worksforce.
-More specifically; 25916 Senior Engineers, 24926 Senior Staff, 9285 Engineer, 7636 Staff, 3603 Technique Leader, 1090 Assistant Engineer, and 2 Managers are retiring.
+More specifically; 25,916 Senior Engineers, 24,926 Senior Staff, 9,285 Engineer, 7,636 Staff, 3,603 Technique Leader, 1,090 Assistant Engineer, and 2 Managers are retiring.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 With over 70,000+ employees leaving for retirement and currently a mere 1,549 employees to mentor the next generation, it's clear Pewlett Hackard does not have enough experienced employees for mentorship.
-THe current mentorship program needs to be looked at and expanded.
+The current mentorship program needs to be looked at and expanded.

-### two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+### Two Additional Queries or Tables that may Provide More Insight into the Upcoming "Silver Tsunami."